Recovery · Sleep

 Reduction in reaction time

-Cognitive performance, decision-making, reaction speed, pattern recognition, is acutely sensitive to sleep.
+Cognitive performance, decision-making, reaction speed, pattern recognition: all are acutely sensitive to sleep.
 An athlete on 5 hours is playing a different sport than an athlete on 8 hours, even if the physical markers look similar.

 1.7×